CalamityAdam/iot/ruby/projects/knights_travails/README.md

 kpf.find_path([3, 3]) # => [[0, 0], [2, 1], [3, 3]]
 ```

 To help us find paths, we will build a **move tree** .
 The values in the tree will be positions.
 A node is a child of another node if you can move from the parent position directly to the child position.
 The root node of the tree should be the knight's starting position. **You will want to build on your `PolyTreeNode` work, using `PolyTreeNode` instances to represent each position.**

-You will be writing an instance method `KnightPathFinder#build_move_tree` to build the move tree.
-In your `intialize` method, create an instance variable, `self.root_node`, to store the knight's initial position in an instance of your `PolyTreeNode` class.
-We'll build the move tree by calling `#build_move_tree` in the `initialize` method.
+Start by creating an instance variable, `self.root_node` that stores the knight's initial position in an instance of your `PolyTreeNode` class.

+You will be writing an instance method `KnightPathFinder#build_move_tree` to build the move tree, beginning with `self.root_node`.
+Call this method in `initialize`.
 You will traverse the move tree whenever `#find_path` is called. **Don't write this yet though**.

 ## Phase I: `#new_move_positions`